Francis Blake Delaval (Royal Navy officer)

-Captain Francis Blake Delaval (27 December 1692 – 9 December 1752) was a Royal Navy officer and Member of Parliament.
+Captain Francis Blake Delaval (bapt.
+27 December 1692 – 9 December 1752) was a Royal Navy officer and Member of Parliament.

+Early life

 He was the son of Edward Delaval (related to the Delaval baronets) and his wife Mary, daughter of Sir Francis Blake of Cogges (related to the Blake baronets).
 He inherited Seaton Delaval Hall from his uncle Admiral George Delaval, and Ford Castle from his mother's family.

+Career

+Delaval began his career in the Royal Navy in c.
+1712.
+He retired, on half pay, as a Lieutenant in 1715; but was made Captain in 1719.

 He represented Northumberland in Parliament from 1716 to 1722.

-In August 1724 he married Rhoda Apreece, heiress of Doddington Hall, Lincolnshire; they had eleven children.
-He was father of Sir Francis Blake Delaval, John Hussey Delaval, 1st Baron Delaval, and Edward Hussey Delaval.
-His daughter Rhoda Delaval married Sir Edward Astley of Melton Constable; through her Seaton Delaval passed to the Astley family (later Baron Hastings) through her son Jacob.
-Another daughter Anne married William Stanhope, MP.
-A third daughter, Sarah, married John Savile, 1st Earl of Mexborough.
+From 1729 to 1730, he was High Sheriff of Northumberland.

+Personal life

+In August 1724 he married Rhoda Apreece, heiress of Doddington Hall, Lincolnshire who was the daughter of Robert Apreece and Sarah (née Hussey) Apreece.
+Together, they had eleven children, including: